mdbrown/partlyconditional/inst/tutorial/tutorial_v0.1.md

 ```
 and estimate *best linear unbiased predictors* BLUPs for each marker using this set of models.

-For this model fit, we also set `knots.measurement.time = 3` to model measurement time using natural cubic splines instead of a log transformation as shown above.
+For this model fit, we also set `knots.measurement.time = 3` to model measurement time using natural cubic splines instead of its raw value as shown above.